 One strategy people use effectively is known as ‘follow, like, like, like.’
 Search for users with hashtags that are relevant to your business and customers.
 Follow users of top photos that you find and like their most recent three photos.
 Doing this shows them you didn’t just follow them; you spent some time on who they are.

 Posting often and consistently is essential to market your business well, and that’s true when you want to grow your following on Instagram.
-Research indicates the typical Instagram user posts one time per day.
+Research indicates the typical Instagram average user posts one time per day.

 Also, people with the most fans post two or three photos per day.
 So the data tells you if you want more followers, you should post often.